ramrom/rams_dot_files/cheatsheets/scala_cheatsheet.md

    - !!!NOTE!!! the "--z" filter only works with ScalaTest, not PlaySpecification
 - possible to define diff scala versions for subprojects, but has limits, can work around limits though
 - to show evictions: `sbt evicted`
- - to show test deps: `sbt 'show Test/dependencyClasspath'`
+ - to show test deps classpath: `sbt 'show Test/dependencyClasspath'`
     - show order of which jars are loaded for project `Test`
+- `sbt dependencyTree` to show dep tree (needs sbt 1.5 or greater)

 ## AKKA